csc427-232/sketches/TM_Syntax.md

 The action is either l, r or n, meaning move left, move right, or no move.
 If the code for the action captialized (L, R, or N) the machine configuration is printed after the transition.

 The colon (:) is a wildcard.
-It's use among the k read symbols matches any symbol.
+Its use among the k read symbols matches any symbol.
 Four use cases are allowed, and are listed in the priority the case is applied,

     No wildcards.
 An exact match of the k type symbols has top precedence.